robinoud/BADS7604_HW3_Deep-Learning/README.md

 # Traditional Machine Learning (ML) vs Deep Learning (DL)
 ## _Powered by The Deep Sleeping Crew (Group6)_
 **`Deep Learning`** is a subset of **`Machine Learning`** which improves so fast to process big and complex data today.
 The spotlight focus on deep learning.
 Many people may forget about traditional machine learning.
 This experiment aims to compare the performance of prediction between **`Traditional Machine Learning (ML)`** and **`Multilayer Perceptron (MLP)`**.
-Including hyperparameters tuning, modeling.
+Including hyperparameters tuning and modeling.
 We expect a sensational result and a good experience for our team members.
 ## 1. Dataset
 Before modeling, the dataset selection is the important portion of the comparison between Multilayer Perceptron (MLP) and traditional machine learning.
 First, we prepared the **`Wine dataset`** but it’s too small for training and testing with Multilayer Perceptron (MLP) model.
 Let’s say the size of the dataset is the reason why we need deep learning.